Exodromy: Local ∞ -topoi localizations

-In order to get our hands on geometric examples of localised \topoi, we give another description of $ \Loc{\XX}{x} $ that is akin to the original ($1$-toposic) definition of the localisation due to Grothendieck--Verdier \cite[Exposé VI, 8.4.2]{MR50:7131} as a limit over étale neighbourhoods of $ \xlowerstar $ in $ \XX $.
+In order to get our hands on geometric examples of localized \topoi, we give another description of $ \Loc{\XX}{x} $ that is akin to Grothendieck and Verdier's original ($1$-toposic) definition of the localization as a limit over étale neighborhoods of $ \xlowerstar $ in $ \XX $ \cite[Exposé VI, 8.4.2]{MR50:7131}.